srele96/react-app-setup/README.md

-# Initial setup
+# Multi-root setup

-The manual project setup with react scripts from an empty folder.
+The multi-root is the fancy name for calling create root function multiple times.